browserengineering/book/book/chrome.md

-Computing height, though, is different---this is where all that logic to compute maximum ascents, maximum descents, and so on from the old `flush` method comes in.
+Computing height, though, is different---this is where all that logic to compute maximum ascents, maximum descents, and so on from the old comes in.
+We'll want to pilfer the code from the old `flush` method.
 First, let's lay out each word:

 ``` {.python}
 class LineLayout: